extenda/tf-module-gcp-slo/README.md

 ## `services` object

-This module is essentially a wrapper around the terraform resources.
-Refer to the documentation below to understand the structure of each object.
+The main input for this module is the services list.
+Each service can have multiple SLOs, and each SLO can have its own alert configuration.
+The argument to `slos` is a list of objects that follows the same structure as the 📖 [official terraform slo module](https://registry.terraform.io/providers/hashicorp/google/6.0.1/docs/resources/monitoring_slo).
 Take a look in [examples](./examples/) for a better understanding of how to use this module.
+This module supports Cloud Run or Custom services.
+For Cloud Run, use the same name for automatic linking (so it's visible in the SLO tab in the console).
+For Custom services, it's possible to provide the `telemetry_resource_name`.

 📖 [Terraform Docs](https://registry.terraform.io/providers/hashicorp/google/6.0.1/docs/resources/monitoring_slo) \
 ✅ [Examples](./examples/)